 Q: Do you feel a sense of responsibility with each dish you create?

-There are a few experiments you can do to see this yourself.
-For example, next time you have a glass of red wine… hold the glass, close your eyes, and think of someone you love, someone who fills you with happiness and joy, you’ll naturally get a smile on your face- now take a sip.
+[Heston Blumenthal]: For example, next time you have a glass of red wine… hold the glass, close your eyes, and think of someone you love, someone who fills you with happiness and joy, you’ll naturally get a smile on your face- now take a sip.
 Immediately after, think of someone that fills you with negativity – it could be anger, frustration, whatever….
 Then taste the wine….
 I promise you, it will be different… The same is true visually if I wrote the word ‘wine’ in big round letters, or big jagged letters, and you really examine the words then taste the wine, it will be different.

 Language is a mixture of our shared beliefs.
 Our primitive ancestors may have pointed and grunted at each other, and had a form of conversation, and over millennia that became the written word, art, sign language, music, food….

 I worry that today, we’ve lost our ability to connect through distraction, and maybe that’s stopping us from having those insights that can happen from being present.
 Thousands of years ago, some bloke looked up at the stars and thought, ‘haaaaang on a second, maybe the stars aren’t moving, maybe WE are…’ That insight came at a time with no NASA, no telescopes, no space ships, just a bloke or woman looking up and having an insight.
 That’s the beauty of human being.

 Q: How Is social media impacting food?